-Upon satisfactory results of tests and examinations, a Certificate according to form 5.1.4 shall be issued and an entry shall be made in Part II of the Register of Ship's Lifting Appliances and Cargo Handling Gear.
-If the tests have been supervised by a competent person, the Certificate according to form 5.1.4 shall be issued by the Surveyor to the Register on the basis of the Certificate issued in accordance with 11.1.3 and signed by the competent person.
+Upon satisfactory results of tests and examinations, a Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear (Form 5.1.4) shall be issued and an entry shall be made in Part II of the Register of Ship's Lifting Appliances and Cargo Handling Gear.
+If the tests have been supervised by a competent person, the Certificate according to Form 5.1.4 shall be issued by the RS surveyor on the basis of the Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear issued in accordance with 11.1.3 and signed by the competent person.